Wouldn’t it be amazing to reconnect with nature and live in an environment that we were made for?

 Building your own home definitely isn’t easy but there a lot of super helpful videos online that will guide you through the process.

-It will involve a lot of research and going back and fourth between designing decisions.
+It will involve a lot of research and going back and forth between design decisions.

 Also, keep in mind that there is not a lot of information out there about specific problems that you may face.
 And the information that you can find is often highly conflicting.